-Tampering with or Fabricating Physical Evidence
+Tampering With or Fabricating Physical Evidence Florida Statute 918.13

 Have you been arrested and charged with tampering with or fabricating physical evidence?
 This crime happens when a defendant attempts to “cover his trail.”
 A good example is from the movie “Up in Smoke” with Cheech and Chong where Cheech swallows a lit marijuana joint when he hears a police siren.
 A similar real life example of this happened in State v.
 Major where the defendant was chewing up marijuana when a police officer stopped him.
 When a person is under investigation, it is illegal to destroy or tamper with evidence.

 Examples of tampering with evidence:

 - Setting on fire the hard drive of the computer.

 - Removing evidence from a crime scene.

 - Deleting emails that would be looked at during an investigation.

 What the State Prosecutor has to Prove to Convict the Defendant of Tampering With or Fabricating Physical Evidence